Ulmus americana 'Princeton': Description

+American elm is a vase-shaped, medium to large, deciduous tree.
 The tree can grow to greater than 30 m in height, and is distinguished by its dense, symmetrical, upright form and dark green foliage, ultimately forming a broad umbrella crown.
 Crotch angles can be acute, with considerable bark inclusion which can later lead to branch breakages.
 The leaves are less than 16 cm long by 8 cm broad.
 'Princeton' grows quickly, young trees increasing in height by over 1.6 m per annum (d.b.h. by 2.8 cm p.a.) in an assessment at U C Davis as part of the National Elm Trial.
 The tree commences flowering aged nine years.

 Pests and diseases

 Testing in laboratory conditions by the United States Department of Agriculture (USDA) from 1992 to 1993 revealed that 'Princeton' had some resistance to Dutch elm disease (DED), although the original Princeton elm, which grew in Princeton Cemetery and was estimated to be over 150 years old, was felled in April 2005 after suffering 60 percent dieback, attributed by some accounts to Dutch Elm Disease.
 A 2016 publication later reported that, of 100 Princeton elms planted from 2001 to 2007 within a three state area in the United States, nine came down with DED, seven died, and two were saved by assiduous pruning.

 Moreover, trees introduced to the United Kingdom, where the larger bark beetle Scolytus scolytus is the principal vector, were found to be susceptible, and many died, as did all 20 sent to Eisele, Darmstadt, for testing by inoculation with the pathogen.
 Princeton elms planted in North America are highly prone to leaf damage by Japanese beetles Popillia japonica.
 Trees grown in the UK have also proven very susceptible to damage by leaf-feeding insects, far more so than native or Asiatic elms.
 Henry noted that such damage was common to all American Elm Ulmus americana grown in the UK.
 Trees grown in northern California at UC Davis became infested with leaf curling aphids (Eriosoma), producing copious amounts of honeydew.

+Regular pruning and spraying is advisable because of Dutch elm disease.
+The preferred cultivars of the American elm (Ulmus americana) for resistance to DED are 'New Harmony' and 'Princeton' as determined by the National (American) Elm Trial.